PalDevSolutions/customer_churn/README.md

-# Customer Churn Prediction
+# 📊 Customer Churn Prediction

-This project focuses on analyzing customer behavior and building machine learning models to predict customer churn using Python and Jupyter Notebooks.
+This project builds an end-to-end machine learning pipeline to predict customer churn based on user demographics, transaction history, and usage behavior.
+It includes data preprocessing, feature engineering, and model-ready datasets, with a clean and reproducible project structure.

----

 ## 📁 Project Structure